th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/generate-configs.md

 #### Grafana

-Grafana provides dashboard for the CPU, memory, and network usage of th2.
+Grafana provides dashboards for the CPU, memory, and network usage of th2.

 Install Grafana: